To view the infographic, click below:

 And the questions spiderweb outwards: How can I reach the right audience?
-How can I produce better quality video?
+How can I produce a better quality video?
 How can I make my content reliable?
 How can I reduce buffering?
 How can I set up a high-quality stream?

 All of these questions are related to building a large audience, and video can be part of the answer.

 These are questions we hear all the time.
 There are thousands of organizations out there working to build a brand.
-Among them are sporting leagues, businesses, religious groups, and media.
+Among them are sports leagues, businesses, religious groups, and media.
 All face the same issues.

 Video provides a powerful tool—and live video takes things to the next level

 The statistics around engagement with videos are pretty shocking.

 We’ve covered some of these before, but here are some highlights: